apache/arrow-cookbook/python/source/data.rst

 ===================================================

-If you have to look for values matching a predicate in Arrow arrays the :mod:`arrow.compute` module provides several methods that can be used to find the values you are looking for.
+If you have to look for values matching a predicate in Arrow arrays the :mod:`pyarrow.compute` module provides several methods that can be used to find the values you are looking for.

-For example, given an array with numbers from 0 to 9, if we want to look only for those greater than 5 we could use the func:`arrow.compute.greater` method and get back the elements that fit our predicate
+For example, given an array with numbers from 0 to 9, if we want to look only for those greater than 5 we could use the :func:`pyarrow.compute.greater` method and get back the elements that fit our predicate

 .. testcode::